-While the eTBC is in discrete-control mode, the TDI buffer is not used; instead, the state of the TDO pin is observed in the discrete-control register.
-Thus, TMS/TDO sequences that cannot be automatically generated can still be applied through the eTBC to targets that require such (e.g., near-compliant devices).
+While the eTBC is in the discrete-control mode, the TDI buffer is not used; instead, the state of the TDO pin is observed in the discrete-control register.
+Thus, TMS/TDO sequences that cannot be automatically generated still can be applied through the eTBC to targets that require such (e.g., near-compliant devices).

 For eTBC verification/debugging, the input to the TDI buffer can be selected for loopback from either TDO buffer or TAP-state (TMS) generator.
-When either of these loopback modes is selected, although a host-requested command executes in the eTBC, the target is not affected, as both TMS and TDI are fixed at a high level.
+When either of these loopback modes is selected, although a host-requested command will execute in the eTBC, the target will not be affected, as both TMS and TDI are fixed at a high level.